 - adoptive parents who love their children unconditionally;

 - sons and daughters of adopted children who, without realizing it, anchor us more firmly in this world where we sometimes feel neither/nor or betwixt/between.

-My short story was published a couple of years ago in the anthology, A Taste of Hot Apple Cider, which is free on Amazon, Kobo, etc.)
+My short story was published a couple of years ago in the anthology, A Taste of Hot Apple Cider, which is on Amazon, Kobo, etc.)